AI-Security-GRC/MCP-Security/README.md

 MCP presents organizations with a new attack surface and security threats, therefore, users must check the following guidance before proceeding to the next steps in their MCP adoption journey.

+The decision to use (or not use) MCP largely depends on organizations’ AI security and governance maturity.

 | Requirement   | Yes           |No           |
 | ------------- | ------------- |-------------|